microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowNewVersion.md

       - `[WorkflowExecutionType <String>]`: workflowExecutionType
     - `[TaskReports <IMicrosoftGraphIdentityGovernanceTaskReport[]>]`: Represents the aggregation of task execution data for tasks within a workflow object.
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
       - `[CompletedDateTime <DateTime?>]`: The date time that the associated run completed.
-Value is null if the run has not completed.
+Value is null if the run has not completed.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
-      - `[FailedUsersCount <Int32?>]`: The number of users in the run execution for which the associated task failed.
+      - `[FailedUsersCount <Int32?>]`: The number of users in the run execution for which the associated task failed.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
       - `[LastUpdatedDateTime <DateTime?>]`: The date and time that the task report was last updated.
       - `[ProcessingStatus <String>]`: lifecycleWorkflowProcessingStatus
       - `[RunId <String>]`: The unique identifier of the associated run.
       - `[StartedDateTime <DateTime?>]`: The date time that the associated run started.
 Value is null if the run has not started.
-      - `[SuccessfulUsersCount <Int32?>]`: The number of users in the run execution for which the associated task succeeded.
+      - `[SuccessfulUsersCount <Int32?>]`: The number of users in the run execution for which the associated task succeeded.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
       - `[Task <IMicrosoftGraphIdentityGovernanceTask>]`: task
       - `[TaskDefinition <IMicrosoftGraphIdentityGovernanceTaskDefinition>]`: taskDefinition
         - `[(Any) <Object>]`: This indicates any property can be added to this object.